 1.5 Trademark Study in Australia

-Our Study helps to determine the probability of registration of your brand.
+Our Study helps to determine the probability of registration of your brand in Australia.
 There might be similar marks you are not aware of and by completing the Study we can give our estimated probability of successful registration.
 There are a lot of rules regarding what marks can and can't be registered and our attorneys will make sure that your mark does not contradict those rules.

 When our attorney completes a Trademark Study or an Extensive Study, you will get a list of similar marks with a similarity score.
 We will provide you with our recommendations if it is recommended to proceed with the trademark and how you can increase the probability or registration.